docker/docs/engine/installation/linux/oracle.md

 ### OS requirements

-To install Docker, you need the 64-bit version of Oracle Linux 7 running the Unbreakable Enterprise Kernel Release 4 (4.1.12) or higher.
+To install Docker EE, you need the 64-bit version of Oracle Linux 7.3 running the Red Hat Compatible kernel (RHCK) 3.10.0-514 or higher.
+Older versions of Oracle Linux are not supported.

-The [OverlayFS2 storage driver](https://docs.docker.com/engine/userguide/storagedriver/overlayfs-driver/) is only supported when running the UEK4.
+The `device-mapper` graph driver is supported.
+OverlayFS and Brtfs are **not** supported.

 ### Uninstall old versions